Are you wondering whether to create a private podcast? Wondering what tools do you need to get started?

 - Corporate training courses: used within employee onboarding sessions, company-wide continuing education courses, or complement text or video trainings.

-- Company-wide communications: used to distribute CEO messages or regular company updates that are more personal than company-wide emails.
+- Company-wide communications: used to distribute C-suite messages or regular company updates that are more personal than company-wide emails.

 - Connect remote employees: used to communicate key information with distributed teams.

 - E-learning courses: used to let only current members access a course’s podcast material.

 - Premium content subscriptions: used to create special podcast content for select subset of listeners.